Vauxhall Viva: HC Viva (1970–1979)

-South Africa
+South African Chevrolet Firenza

-A version of the Viva HC, called the Chevrolet Firenza, was produced in South Africa, where it offered the small British four or a locally built Chevrolet 2.5-liter engine.
-After a 1975 facelift and some changes to the lineup, these lost the "Firenza" badges and were sold simply as the Chevrolet 1300 and 1900.
-The car was facelifted, with a new front design which mimicked that of the bigger Chevrolet 2500/3800/4100.
-These were originally only four-door saloons, but South Africa also saw a three-door hatch developed off this rather than taking on the then new Chevette/Kadett City; this was first shown in June 1976 and the first car rolled off the production line in August.
+A version of the Viva HC, called the Chevrolet Firenza, was produced in South Africa beginning in September 1971.
+This local derivative offered the small British four or a locally built Chevrolet 2.5-litre engine.
+After a 1975 facelift and some changes to the lineup, these lost the "Firenza" badges and were sold simply as the Chevrolet 1300 and 1900, as the smaller 1960 cc version had replaced the earlier 2.5.
+The car was facelifted, with a new front design which mimicked that of the bigger Chevrolet 2500/3800/4100, with the grille protruding somewhat and being set apart from the headlights.
+The Firenza range originally consisted only of four-door saloons, but South Africa also saw a three-door hatch developed off this rather than taking on the then new Chevette/Kadett City; this was first shown in June 1976 and the first car rolled off the production line in August.
 This mixture used the T-car's rear hatch and taillights, but was a Viva ahead of the B-pillars.
 The arch around the rear hatch opening was considerably stronger than the T-car's, to suit local road conditions.
 Also, the 57 L was larger than one would expect from a car this size, to suit local road conditions and petrol sales restrictions.
 The split rear-seat folded down.
 With the new Chevrolet Chevair recently introduced, cost prohibitions made such a creation a better proposition than bringing in an all-new car.

 Local parts content was high from the get-go, with some Hatch models reaching 71.15% right away.
 The car was 3886 mm long, 252 mm shorter than the saloon.
 Since the Hatch's bodywork was a modification of an existing design, some compromises were necessary and the load area was particularly shallow.
-Another problem, common to all 1300/1900s, was the absence of a universal key - period road testers offered many complaints about requiring no less than four hard-to-tell keys.
+Another problem, common to all 1300/1900s, was the absence of a universal key — period road testers offered many complaints about requiring no less than four hard-to-tell keys.

 The 1300 has Vauxhall's 1256 cc engine, carried through from the Firenza, while the 1900 has a locally built 1960 cc Chevrolet cast-iron inline-four; a smaller version of the 2.5 seen earlier in the Firenza.
 At the time of introduction, the Weber carburetted manual 1900 claimed 80 kW SAE and a top speed of 149 km/h for the Hatch.
 Automatics received a Rochester carburettor and more torque-oriented tuning; max power for this version is 78 kW.
 The 1300 and 1900 were both available in De Luxe or LS trim, with a four-speed manual transmission and an available three-speed automatic for the 1900s.
+Claimed power outputs later dropped to 60 and 92 PS for the 1300 and 1900 respectively; presumably these are net outputs unlike the earlier gross numbers.